Buying real estate in Japan?

 Sources: Understanding Land Ownership in Japan: Freehold vs. Leasehold, Freehold vs. Leasehold: Land Ownership in Japan for Foreigners, JUSCO- Japanese property first

-17) You must understand the floor area ratio is crucial for property expansion or redevelopment potential
+17) Understand that the "floor area ratio" (FAR) is key for property expansion or redevelopment potential in Japan

 In Japan, the Floor Area Ratio (FAR) is key to understanding property expansion and redevelopment potential.